ytoyama/ttic-report/notes.md

 named Kaggle.
 It is famous for ML and data science community and holds some public programming competitions of ML and data analytics.
-We had 4 competitions of multivariate logistic regression of MNIST hand-written digit classification, linear and non-linear SVM of sentiment analysis, Gaussian mixture model, and Neural Network of Multi-Layer Perceptron.
+We had 4 competitions of multivariate logistic regression of MNIST handwritten digit classification, linear and non-linear SVM of sentiment analysis, Gaussian mixture model, and Neural Network of Multi-Layer Perceptron.